Starkscan

 If you use token-holdings to decide whether to skip or include a wallet, check the holdings completeness flags first.
 Treat the result as complete only when exact=true, truncated=false, and completeness.reasonCode="complete".

-If your workflow looks like Carlos’s wallet monitoring setup, do not hand-assemble it from scattered snippets.
+If your workflow is fixed-wallet monitoring, do not hand-assemble it from scattered snippets.
 Use the dedicated Monitor 10 wallets guide instead.

 That starter gives you one canonical workflow across: